I built an app because voice is the fastest thinking I do

 Voice-to-content app Settings screen

-I'd love specific reactions on the name, the angles it generates, the branding, and the user experience.
+I'd love reactions on the name, the angles it generates, the branding, and the user experience.
 Plus anything else that occurs to you.

 FAQ